dave-s477/survey-software-data-extraction/README.md

-# Bi-LSTM-CRF for Software and Database recognition
+# Bi-LSTM-CRF for Software and Database Recognition

 In this repository we provide the code we used to train the bi-LSTM-CRF on the extraction of software and database names.